magento/architecture/design-documents/service-isolation/inter-service-communication.md

  What will happen:

 _front node_
-* Client sends HTTP request to POST <magento-front-node>/rest/V1/product with body containing new product data and _Authorization_ containing previously obtained admin token.
+* Client sends HTTP request to POST <magento-front-node>/rest/V1/products with body containing new product data and _Authorization_ header containing previously obtained admin token.
 * Request is being processed as usual when it comes to REST web API:
-  * it finds corresponding service declaration which points to the method call - ProductRepositoryInterface::save(); ProductRepositoryProxy returned from the _CatalogProxy_ module
+  * it finds corresponding service declaration (in _CatalogWebapi_ module) which points to the method call - ProductRepositoryInterface::save(); ProductRepositoryProxy returned from the _CatalogProxy_ module
   * the endpoint declaration also contain ACL resources information - _Magento_Catalog::products_ permission